JetTolentino/MyAnimeList_WebCrawler/README.md

 # MyAnimeList_WebCrawler
-A spider that crawls all of the anime in MyAnimeList.net
+A spider that crawls all of the anime in MyAnimeList.net Using SCRAPY

 The spider grabs the anime data into columns:
 Title